azsk/ADOScanner-docs/04-Running ADOScanner as Azure Function/README.md

 ## Automated Scanning using Azure functions (OAuth app based scanning)

+**Note**:
+OAuth app based CA setup is being designed as an alternative to the current personal access token (PAT) based access model.
+This is currently in preview and we are working on fine-tuning the OAuth scopes needed by the app.

 ### Setting up OAuth application - Step by Step
 1. Navigate to https://aex.dev.azure.com/app/register